paul-wolf/strgen/README.md

 ## Requirements

 From version 0.4.0, support for 2.x is dropped.
+If you still need support for Python 2, use version 0.3.4.

 There are no dependencies beyond the Python Standard Library.